Facebook goes down in parts of Europe

-LONDON Facebook Inc, the world's biggest social networking site, said its service was unavailable in some European countries Wednesday morning because of technical problems.
+LONDON, March 7 Facebook Inc, the world's biggest social networking site, said its service was unavailable in some European countries on Wednesday morning because of technical problems.

 "Today we experienced technical difficulties causing the site to be unavailable for a number of users in Europe," Facebook said.
 "The issue has been resolved and everyone should now have access to Facebook.
 We apologise for any inconvenience."